Harrison Bader Player Props: Yankees vs. Athletics

 Harrison Bader At The Plate

-- Bader is hitting .246 with two doubles, two triples, six home runs and three walks.
+- Bader has three doubles, two triples, six home runs and three walks while hitting .252.

+- In 63.6% of his 33 games this season, Bader has picked up at least one hit.
+He's also had seven multi-hit games.

-- Bader has had at least one RBI in 34.4% of his games this season (11 of 32), with two or more RBI eight times (25.0%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 33.3% of his games this year, Bader has had at least one RBI.
+He's picked up more than one in 24.2% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.